-Unit information, household type and location of units was provided by grantees.
+Unit information, household type and location of units was provided by grantees in 2017 and 2018 and updates will be solicited for 2019.
 Using the information provided by grantees, a total project maximum amount was calculated and projects which exceeded the maximum were subject to partial reallocation of the amount over the maximum.

-In 2018, projects will again be reviewed for cost effectiveness using the standards adopted in 2018.
+In 2019, projects will again be reviewed for cost effectiveness using the standards adopted in 2019.
 Projects that exceed the maximum amount for services and/or housing will be considered for partial reallocation by the Funding Oversight Subcommittee.
 The Non-Conflicted Members of the Coordinating Council will review any recommended cost effectiveness reallocations recommended by the Funding Oversight Subcommittee and make the final determination regarding such reallocations.